Technology ,

 RFID technology has the potential to redefine almost every industrial sector as it helps customers in having sufficient access to the relevant information about every online retailer’s business offerings.

-RFID devices also retain the works well with constant customer engagement as it notifies them about every single update on a regular basis.
+RFID devices also work well with constant customer engagement as they notify them about every single update on a regular basis.

 These RFID tags also allow customers to keep track of their online orders and help retailers give relevant updates regarding their orders.
 This HF RFID technology can also be used in libraries to enable NFC communications.